 So what do the real-life results of taking Minoxidil look like?
 In this article, we’ll deep-dive into the research and show what happened to real patients’ hair before and after applying Minoxidil.

-Minoxidil is a topical treatment designed to stimulate hair growth.
+Minoxidil is a treatment designed to stimulate hair growth.
+It’s most often used as a topical treatment, though oral versions are also available.
 Minoxidil makes the blood vessels in your scalp dilate, improving circulation and encouraging hair regrowth .
 It’s sold under the brand name Regaine (in the UK) and Rogaine (in the US).

 According to the Regaine website, you’ll start to see visible results within 3 to 6 months of use.
 The Rogaine site says it can take at least 4 months for results to develop.
 Results are only likely to appear within this timeframe if you apply Minoxidil as recommended (usually twice a day).

 Some people prefer to use Minoxidil 3 times a week.
 But if you use less than the recommended amount, regrowth may be slower or less successful.

 Clinical research has shown that the longer you use Minoxidil, the better results you’ll see.
 In one study, the average reduction in hair loss severity was 0.85 within 6 months, and 1.3 within 12 months .

 Androgenetic alopecia, also known as male pattern baldness in men or female pattern hair loss in women, is the most common type of hair loss in the world.
 Here are the results of using Minoxidil before and after to treat androgenetic alopecia.